ReuelSanchez/student-planner-build/project/README.md

 # How to Build Your Android App (APK)

+> **VERY IMPORTANT:** This ZIP file contains a pre-configured GitHub Actions workflow file at `.github/workflows/build.yml`.
+This file is designed to build your app automatically and solves the `exit code 130` error. **You must use this file.**

-This project now includes the GitHub Actions workflow file needed to build your app!
-Getting your APK is easier than ever.
+Getting your APK is now easier than ever.
+Follow these steps precisely.

 ## Step 1: Generate and Convert Your Signing Key